Mount Oku hylomyscus

 The Mount Oku hylomyscus (Hylomyscus grandis) is a species of rodent in the family Muridae.
 Found only on Mount Oku, Cameroon, in tropical Central Africa, its natural habitat is tropical moist montane forests.
-It has a very small range and is threatened by habitat destruction, so the International Union for Conservation of Nature has rated its conservation status as being "critically endangered".
+It has a very small range and is threatened by habitat destruction, so the International Union for Conservation of Nature has rated its conservation status as being "endangered".